xantes88/Portfolio/Progetti Machine Learning/Advanced Analytics for Invoice Payment Risk/Readme.txt

 Interactive visualization of invoice risk by vendor, region, GL account, and exposure — tailored for AP managers and finance controllers in invoice_Dashboard.pbix.

+🧠 SQL Integration

+Although the dashboard was developed using direct CSV import for flexibility, It was also designed a simulated SQL schema to support future deployment in a production environment.

 🛠 Deployment & Integration

 📥 Input